geabd1/COSC352/README.md

-# COSC352
-Morgan State University Organization of Programming Language
+# COSC352 Organization of Programming Language